Gabriel Richard

-Gabriel Richard (/ɹɪ'ʃɑ:ɹd/ rish-ARD; October 15, 1767 – September 13, 1832) was a French Roman Catholic priest who ministered to the French Catholics in the parish of Sainte Anne de Détroit, as well as Protestants and Native Americans living in Southeast Michigan.
+Gabriel Richard (/ɹɪ'ʃɑ:ɹd/ rish-ARD; October 15, 1767 – September 13, 1832) was a French Catholic priest and a professed member of the Society of the Priests of Saint Sulpice.
+He ministered to the French Catholics in the parish of Sainte-Anne-de-Détroit, as well as Protestants and Native Americans living in Southeast Michigan.
+The calls for him to be named as a saint began in 2020.